zhufuyi/sponge/README.md

 </div>

-[Sponge](https://github.com/zhufuyi/sponge) is a powerful golang productivity tool that integrates `automatic code generation`, `web and microservices frameworks`, `basic development framework`. sponge has a wealth of generating code commands, generating different functional code can be combined into a complete service (similar to the way that artificially broken sponge cells can automatically recombine into a new sponge).
-The code is decoupled and modularly designed, it is easy to build a complete project from development to deployment, so that you develop web or microservices project easily, golang can also be "low-code development".
+**Sponge** is a basic development framework that integrates `code auto generation`, `gin and grpc`, sponge has a wealth of generating code commands, generating different functional code can be combined into a complete service (similar to the way that artificially broken sponge cells can automatically recombine into a new sponge).
+The code is decoupled and modularly designed, it is easy to build a complete project from development to deployment, so that you develop web or microservices project easily, Go can also be "low-code development".

 <br>